apple/turicreate/src/python/turicreate/_deps/README.md

 ### submodule with more than one functional unit

-Usually a package consists of many different functional units and it works as a hub to aggregate all of funtional units sharing similar traits. `audio_analytics` and `sound_classifier` are outliers.
+Usually, a package consists of many different functional units and it works as a hub to aggregate all of functional units sharing similar traits. `audio_analytics` and `sound_classifier` are outliers.
 For example,

 ```bash
 # recommender category layout